stefan22/phpIntro/11. php-to-access-mysql/Database APIs in PHP.md

 # PHP
-- has 3 different ways to connect to MySQL (database API)
+it has 3 different ways to connect to MySQL (database API)

 ### mysql